WaleedSehgal/Redfin_challenge/README.md

         pip install request
         ```

-    * Install the **pandas** library to tabulate and view data, for more information on pandas, see [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/).
+    * Install the **pandas** library to create data frames, for more information on pandas, see [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/).
 Run the following command in the terminal to install pandas.
         ```
         pip install pandas
+        ```

+    * Install the [**tabulate**](https://pypi.org/project/tabulate/) library to tabulate data.
+Run the following command in the terminal to install tabulate.
+        ```
+        pip install tabulate
         ```